Leon Strickland

-Leon Strickland (born 20 July 1982 in Jamaica) is a Jamaican professional football player who plays as a striker, he currently plays for Arnett Gardens in the top-flight Jamaica National Premier League.
+Leon Strickland (born 20 July 1982) is a Jamaican professional football player who plays as a striker, he currently plays for Arnett Gardens in the top-flight Jamaica National Premier League.

 Career

 He was Arnett Gardens' top goalscorer in the 2006/2007 season.
 In January 2008 he joined Waterhouse F.C. but halfway next season he rejoined Arnett.

 International career

 Strickland made his debut for Jamaica in a November 2006 friendly match against Peru, coming on as a late substitute for Jamal Campbell-Ryce.